JosephCVitale/spelling-bordle/vite-app/README.md

         - Green: letter is in the word and in the correct spot.
         - Yellow: letter is in the word but in the wrong spot.
         - Gray: letter is not in the word in any spot.
+- Each honeycomb is guaranteed to have at least 20 possible 5-letter words